aleciavogel/alecia.ca/plugins/gatsby-plugin-social-banners/README.md

 ### gatsby-node.js Configuration

 To automatically create a field with the banner path in it, add the following to your site's `gatsby-node.js` file.
+Adding this logic to the plugin itself didn't work, so you have to do it manually.

-The logic below only generates a banner if your blog post doesn't have a `banner` property set already.
+I've chosen to have my plugin generate a banner if the blog post does not have a `banner` property set in the frontmatter.
+This allows more flexibility since you don't have to always use a default generated banner.

 ```javascript
 exports.onCreateNode = ({ node, actions, getNode }) => {